MIT CSAIL Computer Systems Security Group

 The computer systems security group researches and builds secure, practical, and flexible systems.
 Our work spans operating systems, computer architecture, distributed systems, programming languages, and web browsers.
 We are part of the CSAIL lab and the MIT EECS department.

-If you are a student at MIT interested in building secure systems, get in touch with us.
 If you would like to join MIT and work in our research group as a graduate student, apply to the MIT EECS Ph.D. program.

 Projects